Ami-Solution/Multi-Token-smart-contracts/README.md

 **Beware**: IF the tests do not work as expected, especially causing `VM Exception: Revert`, it is likely you forgot to replace the signer's private key, in which case, tests are not expected to work.

 You can start the instance using Embark through the command: `embark simulator`.
+Replace the port with the instances in all the tests.

 ## Running Tests